YoussefKaffel/FoodDeliveryAPP/README.md

 =============================

-This is a sample Android App that uses java and xml with awesome user expirience and interface.
+This is a sample Android App that uses java and xml with awesome user experience and interface.

 ## Building the Sample App